-According to the most recent statistics from the US Census reports, there are 18.2 million veterans in the United States from all wars and all branches of service.
+According to data from the Department of Veterans Affairs, there were about 20.4 million U.S. veterans in 2016 from all wars and all branches of service.
 Unfortunately, veterans are at risk of developing mesothelioma or other fatal asbestos diseases as a result of asbestos exposure.
 While veterans represent only 8 percent of our nation’s population, they make up 30 percent of all known mesothelioma deaths in the country.

 Asbestos was once highly regarded for its heat resistance and fireproofing capabilities.
 This made the substance a valuable tool for the U.S. Armed Forces.
-All five branches of the military used the material from the 1900s through the mid-1970s—putting veterans who specialized in many military occupations at risk for mesothelioma.
+All five branches of the military used the material from the 1930s to the early 1980s—putting veterans who specialized in many military occupations at risk for mesothelioma.

 The development of Mesothelioma

 Mesothelioma is an aggressive form of cancer with asbestos exposure as the only known cause.
 This cancer starts in cells lining the organs in both the chest and abdomen.
 Asbestos can also cover the outer surface of your internal organs forming a lining called mesothelium.

 The DNA in our genes control how cells grow, multiply and die.
 Over time, asbestos fibers lodged in the internal organs begin to interfere with the cell division process.
 This results in the formation of mesothelioma tumors on affected organs.

 The process of developing mesothelioma is as follows: